wilsongis/uebersicht-SPS_Widget/README.md

 This Widget is my own abbreviated version for the [Storyline Productivity Schedule](http://www.storylineblog.com/storyline-productivity-schedule.pdf "Storyline Productivity Schedule PDF").

 I also need to give credit to [Brett Terpstra](http://brettterpstra.com "BrettTerpstra.com") and his great podcast, [Systematic](http://5by5.tv/systematic "5by5 | Systematic"), where I first heard of [Übersicht](http://tracesof.net/uebersicht/)

+My overall workflow for my Daily SPS includes saving to DayOne through the use of Hazel.